Islandora-Devops/isle-dc/docs/MVP1_README.md

 * `docker-compose -f docker-compose.mvp1.woodby.yml up -d`

 * `docker exec -it isle_dc_proto_php bash -c "sh /scripts/drupal/install-solr-drupal-modules.sh"`
+  * This script will take 8-16 mins depending on the speed of your internet connection and/or local environment.

 * Access site at: http://idcp.localhost

+* The directory `/var/www/html` is bind mounted in both the Apache and PHP services / containers to the local directory `isle-dc/codebase`.
+This directory is in the .gitignore file to ignore the contents of this data directory.

 * To shut down the containers but persist data
   * `docker-compose -f docker-compose.mvp1.woodby.yml down`